tseemann/snippy/README.md

 #Core SNP phylogeny

 If you call SNPs for multiple isolates from the same reference, you can produce an alignment of "core SNPs" which can be used to build a high-resolution phylogeny (ignoring possible recombination).
 A "core site" is a genomic position that is present in _all_ the samples.
 A core site can have the same nucleotide in every sample ("monomorphic") or some samples can be different ("polymorphic" or "variant").
-If we ignore the complications of "ins", "del" and "complex" variant types, and just use "snp" and "mnp" sites variant sites, these are the "core SNP genome".
+If we ignore the complications of "ins", "del" variant types, and just use variant sites, these are the "core SNP genome".

 ##Input Requirements
 * a set of Snippy folders which used the same ``--ref`` sequence.